rajeshshanmugam-s/kafka_debezium-POC/Readme.md

 * For Python clients:
     - Create a virtualenv
-    - Install the Requirements from requirements.txt
+    - Install the Requirements from requirements.txt  `pip install -r requirements.txt`

 * For Python consumer: